KnorpelSenf/typegram/README.md

 ## Customizing `InputFile`

-The Telegram API lets bots send files in [three different ways](https://core.telegram.org/bots/api#sending-files).
+The Telegram Bot API lets bots send files in [three different ways](https://core.telegram.org/bots/api#sending-files).
 Two of those ways are by specifying a `string`—either a `file_id` or a URL.
 The third option, however, is by uploading files to the server using multipart/form-data.